kolov/hexo-blog/source/_posts/from-zero-to-cd-aws-k8s.md

 For a developer, Kubernetes is a dream target platform.
 Commands are simple and powerful, making deployment tasks easy and transparent.
 This is especially valuable in the microservices world, where deployment is something developers have to work with on a daily basis and understand in detail.
 Setting up a Kubernetes cluster is a different story, or at least used to be.
 Kubernetes runs on many platforms, but setting it up is not equally simple.
 Until recently, any other platform than Google Container Engine required too much operational effort to set up and maintain.

 Some time ago I had set up a small cluster on Google Container Engine  (GKE) and a delivery pipeline with CircleCI.
 This weekend, I decided to check out how difficult it would be to move this to AWS, and I was surprised how smoothly it went.
 Starting from a scratch, it should be possible to set up the cluster and a delivery pipeline to it within a few hours.
 This blog documents the process in big lines.

 ## The Goal

-Starting only with a project building a docker image, we will create the kubernetes cluster and set up a delivery pipeline that builds and deploys it the cluster on every change.
+Starting with any project that produces a docker image, we will create the kubernetes cluster and set up a delivery pipeline that builds and deploys it the cluster on every change.

 ## Kubernetes on AWS
 First, create the cluster.
 [Kops](https://github.com/kubernetes/kops) has made that really simple.